The NuSTAR and Chandra view of CL 0217+70 and Its Tell-Tale Radio Halo: Conclusion

 Unlike Coma, \cl~shows multiple shock fronts, which makes this cluster the {\it only} known case where multiple secondary shock fronts are formed within 0.5~r$_{500}$.
 We may have captured this cluster before the settling of the ICM, hence, further studies beyond local systems are needed to be the carried out to investigate the ubiquity of these secondary shocks to understand the evolution of galaxy cluster mergers and radio halo formation mechanisms.
 Galaxy clusters hosting giant radio halos can be the first place to look for similar cases.

-\acknowledgments AT \& DRW acknowledges support from NASA NuSTAR GO grant 80NSSC22K0066 and from NASA ADAP award 80NSSC19K1443.
+\acknowledgments We thank the anonymous referee for valuable suggestions that improved our manuscript.
+AT \& DRW acknowledges support from NASA NuSTAR GO grant 80NSSC22K0066 and from NASA ADAP award 80NSSC19K1443.
 MG acknowledges partial support by NASA Chandra GO9-20114X and {\it HST} GO-15890.020/023-A, and the {\it BlackHoleWeather} program.
 RJvW acknowledges support from the ERC Starting Grant ClusterWeb 804208.
 CS acknowledges support from the MIUR grant FARE ``SMS".
 AT thanks Ross Silver and Taweewat Somboonpanyakul for valuable discussions.
 This research has made use of data from the \nustar\ mission, a project led by the California Institute of Technology, managed by the Jet Propulsion Laboratory (JPL), and funded by by the National Aeronautics and Space Administration (NASA).
 In this work, we used the NuSTAR Data Analysis Software (NuSTARDAS) jointly developed by the ASI Science Data Center (ASDC, Italy) and the California Institute of Technology (USA).
 The data for this research have been obtained from the High Energy Astrophysics Science Archive Research Center (HEASARC), provided by NASA’s Goddard Space Flight Center.
 This research has also made use of data obtained from the Chandra Data Archive and the Chandra Source Catalog, and software provided by the Chandra X-ray Center (CXC) in the application package CIAO.